ForestAdmin/agent-nodejs/docs/agent-customization/charts.md

 Coding a chart handler from your agent, in the other hand, give your freedom in how the data powering a native chart is computed.

-Both features can be used together, by calling the published URL from a Smart Chart.

 ## Examples

 {% hint style='notice' %}